compono/idibu-api/webservices/user-management/check-boards-availibility.md

 select - board should be preselected with an un-select option<br>
 force - board should be preselected with no un-select option<br>
 <br>
+This corresponds to the <a href="http://support.idibu.com/default_import/Knowledgebase/Article/View/15/0/force-posting">follwing</a> idibu option.
 We request that you incorporate those options into your integration if you are using this webservice.
 </p>
 <h1>
 	Example</h1>